-Sandy Bridgeman is in her first season as head women’s lacrosse coach at PSU in 2016-17.
+Sandy Bridgeman is in her second season as head women’s lacrosse coach at PSU in 2017-18.
 She came to PSU in August of 2016 after making a name for herself in the Granite State as head coach at the University of New Hampshire for 13 years.
 She also gained valuable coaching experience the past several years as girls lacrosse coach at Brewster Academy and Kingswood Regional High School, as well as serving as Women’s Dutch National Team head coach.

-Bridgeman guided the UNH program from 1996-2009, qualifying for two Division I NCAA Championship appearances (2004, 2008) and recording a conference-record 12 consecutive America East tournament appearances.
+Prior to joining the PSU coaching staff, Bridgeman guided the UNH program from 1996-2009, qualifying for two Division I NCAA Championship appearances (2004, 2008) and recording a conference-record 12 consecutive America East tournament appearances.
 She led Wildcat teams to a combined record of 123-105, developing six All-Americans and numerous All-Conference players.
 Bridgeman was the womenslacrosse.com Division I National Coach of the Year in 2008, the Intercollegiate Women’s Lacrosse Coaches Association (IWLCA) Northeast Regional Coach of the Year in 2004, and the America East Coach of the Year three times.

 Bridgeman also served as head women’s lacrosse coach at Longwood College in Farmville, Va., from 1990-94, leading the squad to its only undefeated season; and Babson College in Wellesley, Mass., from 1994-96, guiding the team to its first ECAC Tournament berth.